ThoaiNguyenHuu842/bdd-cucumber-with-spring-boot/README.md

 # Introduction

-This project aims to demonstrate how to implement ETL (Extract, Transform and Load) using Spring Batch.
-The purpose of this ETL job is about generating a monthly report which reveals how many items of each product have been sold in an E-commerce platform.
+BDD test stands for behavior-driven development test.
+It is a testing methodology used in agile software development and is an extension of Test-Driven Development (TDD).
+This project demonstrates how to apply BDD in a simple Spring Boot application with Cucumber which is a tool that supports BDD with Gherkin language.

+This Sping Boot application - Email Service contains some REST APIs to perform some operations in a CRM system such as:
+- Send email to contacts (or customer)
+- Track email opens
+- Get email send statistics (how many contacts were sent email successfully to, how many contacts opened email)

 ## Tech stack

-Docker Compose, MySQL, JDK 11, Gradle, Spring boot, Spring Batch, Flyway
+Docker Compose, MySQL, JDK 11, Gradle, Spring boot, Flyway, Cucumber

 ## Project structure
     .